xyder/nxcmdr/README.md

 - [x] run commands with environment variables
 - [x] encrypted session cache
 - [x] docker build/run
+- [x] list variables to be saved in a file or exported

 ### Planned
 - [ ] Cleanup, better error handling, better messages
-- [ ] Export collected environment variables in the current shell
-- [ ] Save the collected environment variables to a new .env file
 - [ ] Default to cached if Bitwarden server cannot be reached
 - [ ] Partial sync (if possible)
 - [ ] Command re-run on error or with filesystem watcher (if possible)